 If you’re unsure about something that someone’s telling you about your pension, always contact your pension provider and ask for confirmation.
 Depending on what it is that you’ve been told, your pension provider should be best placed to provide you with more information.
 You should also let your pension provider know if someone has contacted you out of the blue, but knows sensitive information about your pension savings.

-Check the FCA register
+Check the Financial Conduct Authority register

 If you’ve already agreed to something that you’re having second thoughts about, contact your pension provider straight away.
 If your savings are still in your account they may be able to prevent any pending transfers from going ahead.
 You should also call Action Fraud on 0300 123 2040 or visit the Action Fraud website to report the crime.
-The Money Advive Service has also put together a handy guide on spotting scams, and how to get help.